-Texas CTE programs integrate rigorous academic concepts with technical skills to prepare students for entry into high-skill, high-wage, or high-demand fields in current or emerging occupations.
+Texas CTE programs, which are based upon the newly revised state CTE standards and include the Texas College and Career Readiness Standards (TXCCRS), integrate rigorous academic concepts with technical skills to prepare students for entry into high-skill, high-wage, or high-demand fields in current or emerging occupations.
 Career development, guidance, and counseling resources and activities help students, including special populations, explore career opportunities, and identify the appropriate routes to enter occupations of their choice and the postsecondary education required to enter those fields.
-THECB has adopted college readiness standards, which TEA is incorporating into newly revised state CTE standards.
 Local districts develop programs of study with the assistance of program advisory committees and workforce boards that analyze regional data to provide information on current high-skill, high wage, or high-demand occupations.

 Tech Prep programs and technical dual credit articulation agreements identify appropriate secondary courses for college credit to ensure that students are directed toward the completion of a college degree and/or certificate and/or credential in a specific career field.
-To enable students to matriculate two-year technical coursework into baccalaureate programs with minimal loss of credit and duplication of effort, Texas has identified a common academic core curriculum and more than 20 programs of study in specific career areas.
-As part of the program approval process, colleges must demonstrate that the programs meet current industry standards and that there is adequate demand in the marketplace for projected graduates.
+To enable students to matriculate two-year technical coursework into baccalaureate programs with minimal loss of credit and duplication of effort, Perkins state leadership funds have been used to help Texas identify a common technical core curriculum in 81programs of study in specific career areas.
+Further, and as part of the program approval process, colleges must demonstrate that the programs meet current industry standards and that there is adequate demand in the marketplace for projected graduates.